kalinchuk/don_lancaster/tv_typewriter/README.md

 ## Parts

 Refer to the construction manual for the parts required to build the TV Typewriter.
+Most 7400 ICs can be substituted with a 5400 IC.
 Below, you will find the specific or hard-to-find parts for each PCB and the source I used for each part.

 ### Mainframe